WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/ui_overview.rst

 Each item in this list can be clicked (or touched) to bring up a separate window showing a full callstack.

+.. tip:: Note that the list can be scrolled up and down by directly sliding on it.
+This allows you to scroll the list without grabbing the scrollbar
+         which comes as a great convenience on small screen devices.

 Input Field
 ^^^^^^^^^^^